 Start with the letter code “UZ” to denote an unregistered service.
 The second letter is a placeholder in case a future version of this profile requires to split out unregistered codes e.g. by region in a similar way to OTC’s “PF”, “PH”, etc. O-licence codes.

-Follow with three zeros and then the 4-letter NOC code of the operator (or four zeroes if the NOC code is three letters).
+Follow with three zeros and then the 4-letter NOC code of the operator (or four zeroes if the NOC code is three letters, or five zeros if the NOC code is two letters).

 These two elements combined provide a format which is the same length and styling as the O-licence for a registered service.